Level of measurement: Central tendency and dispersion

-Debate on Stevens's typology
+Debate over Stevens's typology

 While Stevens's typology is widely adopted, it is still being challenged by other theoreticians, particularly in the cases of the nominal and ordinal types (Michell, 1986).
 Duncan (1986), for example, objected to the use of the word measurement in relation to the nominal type and Luce (1997) disagreed with Stevens's definition of measurement.

 On the other hand, Stevens (1975) said of his own definition of measurement that "the assignment can be any consistent rule.
 The only rule not allowed would be random assignment, for randomness amounts in effect to a nonrule".
 Hand says, "Basic psychology texts often begin with Stevens's framework and the ideas are ubiquitous.
 Indeed, the essential soundness of his hierarchy has been established for representational measurement by mathematicians, determining the invariance properties of mappings from empirical systems to real number continua.
 Certainly the ideas have been revised, extended, and elaborated, but the remarkable thing is his insight given the relatively limited formal apparatus available to him and how many decades have passed since he coined them."

 The use of the mean as a measure of the central tendency for the ordinal type is still debatable among those who accept Stevens's typology.
 Many behavioural scientists use the mean for ordinal data anyway.
 This is often justified on the basis that the ordinal type in behavioural science is in fact somewhere between the true ordinal and interval types; although the interval difference between two ordinal ranks is not constant, it is often of the same order of magnitude.

 For example, applications of measurement models in educational contexts often indicate that total scores have a fairly linear relationship with measurements across the range of an assessment.
 Thus, some argue that so long as the unknown interval difference between ordinal scale ranks is not too variable, interval scale statistics such as means can meaningfully be used on ordinal scale variables.
 Statistical analysis software such as SPSS requires the user to select the appropriate measurement class for each variable.
 This ensures that subsequent user errors cannot inadvertently perform meaningless analyses (for example correlation analysis with a variable on a nominal level).

 L. L. Thurstone made progress toward developing a justification for obtaining the interval type, based on the law of comparative judgment.
 A common application of the law is the analytic hierarchy process.
 Further progress was made by Georg Rasch (1960), who developed the probabilistic Rasch model that provides a theoretical basis and justification for obtaining interval-level measurements from counts of observations such as total scores on assessments.